nec-openstack/quantum-openflow-plugin/quickstart/README.md

 Configurations
 --------------

 Configure `quickstart/installerrc'.
-Set following parameters:
+Set the following parameters:

 * HOST_IP: (Option) IP Address of the target HOST
   (If HOST_IP is not specified, the installer use eth0's IP address.)